mrquincle/kdtree/README.md

 * Brown RA (2015).
 "Building a balanced k-d tree in O(kn log n) time".
 Journal of Computer Graphics Techniques.
 4 (1): 50–68.

+In that case, feel free to use this implementation as an independent implementation apart from that paper.
+Feel also free to read through that paper to understand my code.
+As soon as you understand that you can presort for the different dimensions, the implementation details are probably similar.

 # Search

-Currently search has also been implemented.
+Search using the kd-tree has also been implemented.
 Consider the points in the picture above.
 Online you will find quite a few flawed search explanations.
 For example, here the circle represents the node of which we want the nearest neighbour, let us call this `p`.
 The root is node `1`.
 It separates the points through a vertical line at around 2.2.

-At this [quora post](https://www.quora.com/How-does-a-k-d-tree-find-the-K-nearest-neighbors) it is states that you have to consider the left and right node from `1`, which are `2` and `4` respectively.
-The author state now to calculate the difference between the `p` and `2` as well as between `p` and `4`.
+At this [quora post](https://www.quora.com/How-does-a-k-d-tree-find-the-K-nearest-neighbors) it is stated that you have to consider the left and right node from `1`, which are `2` and `4` respectively.
+The author states now to calculate the difference between the `p` and `2` as well as between `p` and `4`.
 Then disregard the tree that is further away.
 You see that `4` is further away and it would mean that we have to disregard `4` as well as `0`!

 The right thing to do is to calculate the distance from `p` with (for example!) `4`.
 Then if we find that this distance is smaller then the distance between `p` and `1` we can disregard the "other" tree of `1` (where `4` does not belong to, the tree `2`).

 # Uniqueness